florin-postelnicu/ProjectHM/README.md

 Functionality/SampleApplet

-The purpuse of this class is to have constructor that creates
+The purpuse of this class is to have a constructor that creates

-a new variable NamePlayerNow, and than  idplays it.
+a new variable NamePlayerNow, and than  dplays( use it for some purpose) it.

 The psvm from Playback is deactivated, avoiding overlapping

+interfaces(input frames - once an instance of the class is generated)

-interfaces(input frames) as well as, assigning a null value to a
+as well as, assigning a null value to a

 variable used prior to be setted.